Vietnam.vn - Nền tảng quảng bá Việt Nam

 Especially in the context that U23 Vietnam may not have the strongest defense because center back Pham Ly Duc has an ankle problem and needs to be monitored further in the training session on the evening of July 24.

-Waiting for the real look of U23 Vietnam
+Waiting for the true appearance of U23 Vietnam

 Despite winning against U23 Laos and Cambodia to enter the semi-finals as group winners, the playing style of U23 Vietnam still leaves many experts and fans worried.
-Because coach Kim Sang Sik's team still has difficulty scoring, especially the attack despite creating many scoring opportunities.
+Because coach Kim Sang Sik's team still has difficulty scoring goals, especially the attack line despite creating many scoring opportunities.

 Unlike U23 Laos or Cambodia, with a solid playing style and emphasis on discipline, the Philippines promises to continue playing defensive counter-attacks.
 This requires U23 Vietnam, in addition to building a solid defense, to make efforts in launching attacks and taking advantage of scoring opportunities.